swe-students-spring2026/software-engineering-spring-2026-5-final-final-project/README.md

 <!-- Insert CI test badges here -->

+## Overview
 An application that analyzes student feedback for professors using sentiment analysis, allowing users to join groups and filter reviews accordingly.

+The system is built with a microservice-style architecture, including:
+- a Flask-based web application
+- a machine learning service for sentiment analysis
+- a MongoDB database for data storage

+## Features
+- 🔍 Sentiment analysis on student reviews
+- 👥 Group system for shared interests
+- 🏫 View professor ratings and reviews
+- ⭐ Filter reviews by group or user preferences
+- ✍️ Add and manage your own reviews
 ---

 ## 👥 Team